edwinttmm/Advanced-Regression-House-Prices-Study/README.md

-# Bike Sharing Case Study
+# Advanced Regression House Prices Study
-This project shows EDA and multiple linear regression to predict the demand for shared bikes in the future.
+This project shows EDA and Lasso and Ridge regression on house prices in Australia.

 ## Table of Contents